 Example

-It has 6 vertices and 6 edges with each vertex having two properties- label and age and each edge having a weight.
+For example, consider the graph that has 6 vertices and 6 edges with each vertex having two properties- label and age and each edge having a weight.
 The only change that we have done to convert it into a GDF file is that the property name has been renamed to label because name is used as node/vertex ID in GDF.
 See GDF File Format for all the possible properties for a vertex.
 The gdf file corresponding to the above graph is shown below-

-nodedef>name VARCHAR,label VARCHAR,age INT,lang VARCHAR
+nodedef>name VARCHAR,label VARCHAR,age INT,lang VARCHAR1,

 1,marko,29,